Stock Market Prices Prediction Using Machine Learning and Deep Learning

 Inference

-The RMSE value is almost similar to the linear regression model and the plot shows the same pattern.
-Like linear regression, kNN also identified a drop in January 2018 since that has been the pattern for the past years.
+The RMSE value is almost similar to the linear regression model, and the plot shows the same pattern.
+Like linear regression, kNN also identified a drop in January 2018 since that has been the pattern for years.
 We can safely say that regression algorithms have not performed well on this dataset.

-Let’s go ahead and look at some time series forecasting techniques to find out how they perform when faced with this stock prices prediction challenge.
+Let’s examine some time series forecasting techniques to see how they perform when faced with this stock price prediction challenge.

 Auto ARIMA